crecs/SLSK/CONTRIBUTING.md

 * **ConfigPath3** - A third (optional) path for the config folder
 * **ConfigFolder3** - A third (optional) config folder

+Adding an entry to the file requires the three first columns as a bare minimum: AppID, SteamName and GameFolder.
+These three columns can *always* be found in several ways:

+* **AppID**: you can look at the game's URL (http://store.steampowered.com/app/`AppID-goes-here`), *or* search for the game at [SteamDB](https://steamdb.info), it's under the "App ID" field
+* **SteamName**: pretty obvious.
+It's also in the game's page at SteamDB under the "Name" field
+* **GameFolder**: if you have the game installed, take a look at your Steam library folder (generally `~/.local/share/Steam/steamapps/common`, or wherever you have your games installed).
+Alternatively, if you don't have the game, it can be found under SteamDB, in the Configuration menu at the side of the page (or if you like URLs, `https://steamdb.info/app/AppID-goes-here/config`).
+Under "**Configuration**", the key called "**installdir**" shows the game's folder name

-Adding an entry to the file requires a few guidelines which will help both the program on filtering and working in general, and whoever wants to take a quick look at the file to know where there is missing information.
+Here's a few guidelines which will help both the program on filtering and working in general, and whoever wants to take a quick look at the file to know where there is missing information.

 ### Guidelines for adding entries